 The Turchin Center features two wings and six dynamic galleries with changing exhibitions of contemporary art works by national and international artists, as well as the finest local artists of our region.
 Outdoor sculptures are located across the Appalachian State University campus.

 A variety of exhibitions and programs provide opportunities for visitors to learn about the arts and the world around them.
-While the Turchin is closed due to COVID-19, walk-through videos, ARTtalks and learning guides are available on-line.
+The Turchin Center has reopened to the public, however, those not ready to visit can explore the walk-through videos, ARTtalks and learning guides available on-line.
 Educators are invited to use the Turchin Center as a resource in their classrooms.
-Appalachian State University students, faculty and staff can request access to the Turchin Center for academic purposes.
+For more information about guided tour opportunities, visit the Learn page.

 Appalachian State University acknowledges the Indigenous peoples who are the original inhabitants of the lands on which our campus is located.
 The Cherokee, Catawba and other Indigenous peoples left their mark as hunters, healers, traders, travelers, farmers and villagers long before the university was established.
 We understand the historical connection our university has with these Indigenous communities and commit to creating spaces for collaboration and strengthening support structures to build a more equitable future together.